 How much cow manure should I add to my garden?

-Can you put too much manure in your garden?
-It’s possible to put too much manure in one place.
-I’ve seen where this has happened.
+I’ve seen where too much cow manure has been applied.
 Plants that have access to too much of a good thing tend to behave as though they are ‘drunk’.

 An overfed plant will grow very quickly but they tend to be structurally week.
 They can grow taller than they would otherwise.
 They are then susceptible to the wind blowing them over.
 There is also the potential complication of having too much of one nutrient and not enough of another.